Introduction

 Accelerating Voltage

 Low accelerating voltages of the electron beam – referred to as low kV imaging (below ~ 10 kV) – is more suitable for SED signals compared to BSD.
+Some systems, such as the Phenom Pharos Desktop SEM, reach as little as 1 kV for highly sensitive imaging.
 In backscattered interactions, the signal intensity is reduced when the energy of the incident electrons decreases.
 The main conclusion to be made is that SED imaging is generally favored for low kV imaging and high-resolution surface details while BSD imaging offers advantages in terms of signal intensity and compositional contrast at higher accelerating voltages.

 Conclusion